 Well-known and respected as an artist, photographer, choir member, pianist and educator, she also enjoyed her social clubs, fishing, boating, travel, watching sunsets from her home and spending time with friends.
 She also had several books and poems published.
 Lorrayne was an active member of the Philanthropic Education Organization for 58 years.

 Lorrayne is survived by her three children, Larry, Bob and Terry; four grandchildren, Ryan, Andy, Hayley and Rikki; and other relatives and many friends.
 She was preceded in death by her husband, Ken in 1972, and her parents, Auston and Hazel (Scott) Plagge.

 Lorrayne had many times before her death expressed her religious beliefs and philosophy that at the end of her natural life, she desired to pass peacefully from this world, to join her Maker and those of her family and friends who preceded her in death.
 Surviving relatives and friends are thankful she achieved her desires.

-An Illinois service is planned for 10:00 a.m., Thursday, June 27, at Broadview Memorial Presbyterian Church, 2000 W Roosevelt Rd, Broadview, IL, officiated by Pastor Noris Caban.
-Burial will follow at Forest Home Cemetery.
+An Illinois service was held June 27, at Broadview Memorial Presbyterian Church, 2000 W Roosevelt Rd, Broadview, IL, officiated by Pastor Noris Caban.
+Burial followed at Forest Home Cemetery.
 Arrangements were made by Anderson-Nathan-Koerpel Funeral Home, Hayward, Wisc.

 Memorials may be directed to Hayward Regional Hospice, 15910W Company Lake Road, Hayward, WI 54843.
 Online condolence may be left for the family at www.andersonnathan.com.